-The wines of the central Loire are dominated by the juggernaut appellations of Sancerre and to a slightly lesser degree, […]Keep Reading
+The wines of the central Loire are dominated by the juggernaut appellations of Sancerre and, to a slightly lesser degree, […]Keep Reading

-After realizing the detrimental effects of synthetic vineyard treatments in 1999, Bertrand made the decision to cease their routine use and adopted many sustainable practices: tiling the soils, adding organic compost to the soils, and green harvesting to balance the fruit development and vegetative growth of his vines.
+After realizing the detrimental effects of synthetic vineyard treatments in 1999, Bertrand decided to cease their routine use.
+He adopted many sustainable practices: tiling the soils, adding organic compost to the soils, and green harvesting to balance the fruit development and vegetative growth of his vines.
 He harvests most of his vines by hand, and each plot is vinified separately.
-The Sauvignon Blanc is gently pressed and fermented in temperature-controlled, stainless steel tanks while the Pinot Noir is destemmed and fermented in oak vats after a short cold maceration.
+The Sauvignon Blanc is gently pressed and fermented in temperature-controlled stainless steel tanks, while the Pinot Noir is destemmed and fermented in oak vats after a short cold maceration.
 He handles his Pinot Noir carefully to avoid over-extraction, preferring long, gentle macerations with pump-overs only to keep the cap wet.
 Depending on the plot and vintage, his wines are aged in stainless steel tanks, French oak foudres, or French oak barrels.